What are canola farmers doing to protect the environment?

 - Another non-profit is the Genetic Literacy Project, which has its own writers and also reposts relevant content from many other sources.

 - There is a website called GMO Answers where anyone can ask questions about the technology and get an answer back from an expert.
-It is sponsored by the plant biotech industry, but the answers are provided by a pool of knowledgeable individuals who are not compensated in any way for their efforts.
+The plant biotech industry sponsors it, but the answers are provided by a pool of knowledgeable individuals who are not compensated in any way for their efforts.

 - Marc Brazeau has a great overall post about GMO crops, and now runs a vibrant Food and Farming discussion group on Facebook.

-- The Economist magazine has some good posts about how anti-biotech forces are compromising the food supply for Africa.
+- The Economist magazine has some useful posts about how anti-biotech forces are compromising the food supply for Africa.

 - Robert Paarlberg’s book “Starved for Science” documents how this influence played out in detail.